schrodingerscat69/fpl-model/README.md

    - Top overall projected scorers
    - Top 10 GKs / DEFs / MIDs / FWDs for the upcoming GW
    → This is what I actually use before the deadline.
 5. This is not a complete and fine-tuned model yet.
-For example: I have not included latest data on injuries so the model doesn't know if, for eg: Martinelli is injured right now (as of Nov 2, 2025).
+For example: I have not included latest data on injuries so the model doesn't know if, for eg: Isak is injured right now (as of Dec 19, 2025).
 In addition, the model does not account for injuries, performance of players in other tournaments, etc.
 ---

 ## 🗓 Latest Predictions